zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

   </rule>
 ```

 However, there is no rule to detect Task Manager creation so, the rule chain ends here.
 This is an opportunity.
 But first, we need to check the logs for the legitimate parents.
-But it is safe to assume that the legitimate parents can be `explorer.exe`, `cmd.exe`, `powershell.exe` and maybe `pwsh.exe`.
+For now, it is safe to assume that the legitimate parents can be `explorer.exe`, `cmd.exe`, `powershell.exe` and maybe `pwsh.exe`.
 Let's create a custom rule that detects this to be able to help our investigation.

 ```xml
   <rule id="XXXXXX" level="12">